Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Introduction

-\item \textbf{\textit{Problem Formulation.}} We formulate a joint satellite selection, computation offloading, communication and computation resource allocation, and UAV trajectory control optimization problem ($\text{JSC}^4\text{OP}$) to maximize the QoS of IoTDs.
-Moreover, we show that the formulated $\text{JSC}^4\text{OP}$ is difficult to solve directly because it depends on future information and contains uncertain network parameters.
-In addition, we demonstrate that the $\text{JSC}^4\text{OP}$ is non-convex and NP-hard. \item \textbf{\textit{Approach Design.}} Since the $\text{JSC}^4\text{OP}$ is difficult to be directly solved, we propose the ODOA.
+\item \textbf{\textit{Novel Online Approach Design.}} To solve the $\text{JSC}^4\text{OP}$, we propose an online decentralized optimization approach (ODOA).
 Specifically, we first transform the $\text{JSC}^4\text{OP}$ into a real-time decision-making optimization problem (RDOP) that only depends on current information by using the Lyapunov optimization.
 Then, for the RDOP, we propose an online learning-based latency prediction method to predict uncertain network parameters and a game theoretic decision-making method to make real-time decisions.

-\item \textbf{\textit{Performance Evaluation.}} The effectiveness and performance of the designed ODOA are confirmed through theoretical analysis and simulation experiments.
-In particular, the theoretical analysis proves that the ODOA not only satisfies the UAV energy consumption constraint, but also exhibits polynomial complexity.
-Additionally, the simulation results demonstrate that the ODOA outperforms other alternative approaches in terms of the overall system performance.
+\item \textbf{\textit{Theoretical Analysis and Simulation Experiments.}} The effectiveness and performance of the designed ODOA are confirmed through theoretical analysis and simulation experiments.
+In particular, the theoretical analysis establishes that the ODOA not only satisfies the UAV energy consumption constraint, but also exhibits low computational complexity.
+Additionally, the simulation results demonstrate that the ODOA outperforms other alternative approaches in terms of overall system performance.

 \end{itemize}